 Capabilities cannot be statically routed from dynamic instances.
 This is an inherent restriction: there's no way to statically declare a route from a capability exposed by a dynamic instance.
 However, certain capabilities can be routed from the collection as a whole.
 TODO: service directories as an example

-Collections support two modes of durability:
+Collections support three modes of durability:

 - Transient: The instances in a transient collection are automatically destroyed when the instance containing the collection is stopped.

-- Persistent: The instances in a persistent collection exist until they are explicitly destroyed or the entire collection is removed. meta storage must be offered to the component for this option to be available.
+- Persistent: The instances in a persistent collection exist until they are explicitly destroyed or the entire collection is removed. storage capability must be offered to the component for this option to be available.

 For more information about component execution and persistence, see lifecycle.

 the offered capability is made available to every instance in the collection.